 Thomas Harris

-Thomas Harris is an American author best known for creating the iconic character Hannibal Lecter, featured in his series of suspense novels, including 'Red Dragon,' 'The Silence of the Lambs,' 'Hannibal,' and 'Hannibal Rising.'
-His works have been adapted into successful films and a television series, influencing the psychological thriller genre.
-Harris is noted for his meticulous research and detailed character development.
+Thomas Harris is an American author best known for his series of suspense novels featuring the character Hannibal Lecter.
+His works include 'Red Dragon,' 'The Silence of the Lambs,' 'Hannibal,' and 'Hannibal Rising.'
+Harris's novels have been adapted into several successful films and television series.

 This list of books are ONLY the books that have been ranked on the lists that are aggregated on this site.
 This is not a comprehensive list of all books by this author.